rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2025-07.md

 ## Rust for Linux

 I took over running the Rust for Linux effort from the Rust Project side.
+Miguel will continue to be the point of contact on the Linux side.

 I helped Miguel propose two 2025 H2 goals ([compiler][rfl-compiler] and [language][rfl-lang] features for getting Rust for Linux into stable Rust) and should they be accepted I will be the point of contact for them.